V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

+ We can track the entity's visibility and habe a packed byte array per frame.

+## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams

+We assume we're using Godot Engine 4 with float is doubles.

 ```nomnoml
 [godot client alice] -> [godot server alpha with mvsqlite |  [godot server alpha with mvsqlite| owns groups entities per tick
   | have a way to track entities